Book cover

 }

-A second exception is when we have a simple method that can be tested using a single assert.
+Another exception occurs when we have a simple method that can be tested using a single assert for multiple cases.
 To illustrate, we show the test of the Strings.repeat function provided by the google/guava library.

 @Test